K12 Free Online Public School Program

 We chose to commit to online public school because we wanted our daughter to be educated without the political and social influences that are a part of the traditional public school system — issues that kids are exposed to at a young age, like gender bias, racism, classism, etc. We want our daughter to be educated about these biases by us, rather than through their experiences in the public school system.

 My husband and I are also both work-at-home parents, so having our daughter stay at home with us and educating her ourselves just made sense.
 This way we can ensure that she is getting the best education, have more control over how we supplement her education to include multicultural lessons and political/social discussions, and eliminate exposure to bias and bullying that could be potentially damaging to her.
+She has already shown interest in becoming a marketing major, which is very pleasing to know.
+Home schooling can be done right, that’s for sure.

 Your reasons for homeschooling may be different.
 Every parent and child has a unique set of needs and experiences.
 But if having your child stay at home is ideal for your family at any point, I think the K12 free online public school program is a great alternative to the traditional public school experience.